Rafiq Ahmad Pampori: Biography

-Rafiq Ahmad Pampori was born on 13 February 1956 in Safa Kadal, Srinagar.
+Rafiq Ahmad Pampori was born on 13 February 1956 in Safa Kadal in Srinagar, Kashmir.
 He received his primary education at the National School in Karan Nagar and completed his higher secondary education from the Sri Pratap College in 1974.
 He studied medicine at the Government Medical College, Srinagar, where he obtained a Bachelor of Medicine and Surgery (MBBS) in 1979, and then a Master of Surgery in Otorhinolaryngology (ENT) from the same college in 1983.
 He did his Neurotology fellowship at the All India Institute of Medical Sciences in New Delhi.
 He benefitted from Muhammad Masihullah Khan in Sufism.

 In 1983, Ahmad was appointed registrar of the Government Medical College, Srinagar.
 In 1990, he was appointed a lecturer in the ENT department of the college and later became its head professor.
 He was appointed the principal of the college on 1 October 2012.
 He went on a protest leave in December 2015 seeking voluntarily retirement, while his tenure as the principal was to end on 1 February 2018.
 He cited that "he cannot see the institutions (GMC and Associated Hospital) deteriorating".
 It was said that he was forced to apply for the premature retirement by Lal Singh Chaudhary, a politician of the BJP.

 Ahmad withdrew his retirement plea at the request of Mufti Mohammad Sayeed.
 Meanwhile, Lal Singh had appointed Kaiser Ahmad as the interim principal on 19 December 2015, who denied to quit the post.
 It was seen as "a clash of egos and a PDP v/s BJP battle" by Omar Abdullah.
 According to Kashmir Observer, the government cleared the controversy declaring Kaiser as the principal on 22 December 2015.

 Ahmad is seen as a top practitioner of neuroscience in Jammu and Kashmir.
 Influenced by Muhammad Masihullah Khan, he established the Darul Uloom Ilahiya in Srinagar in 1992 under Khan's guidance.
 Darul Uloom Ilahiya has several branches in Budgam, Ganderbal and Kulgam.
 Unlike other seminaries in Jammu and Kashmir, Ilhahiya teaches the dars-e-nizami curriculum according to the Federation of Islamic Institutions, Darul Uloom Deoband and secular education in accordance with the Jammu and Kashmir State Board of School Education.
 The seminary also runs a middle school where around three hundred students study.

 Ahmad is also the founder and director of Illahiya Dialysis Center, Soura.
 It was set up by the Voluntary Medical Trust, of which Ahmad is chairman.
 He also serves as the rector of Darul Uloom Ilahiya since its inception in 1992.